MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsTeamsUpdateManagementPolicy.md

 ```

 ## DESCRIPTION
-Grants a specific Teams Update Management policy to a user or to sets a specific Teams Update Management policy as the new effective global policy.
+Grants a specific Teams Update Management policy to a user or sets a specific Teams Update Management policy as the new effective global policy.

 ## EXAMPLES